For current political commentary, see the daily political notes.

 I edit the pages on this site with Emacs also, although volunteer helpers install the political notes and urgent notes.
 I have no experience with other ways of maintaining web sites.
 In principle I would be glad to know about other ways, but learning about them is low priority for me and I have other things to do.

-An explanation of the concept of designing a "user experience" which also shows why I find it loathsome.
-This is why I want stallman.org to remain simple: not a "user experience" but rather a place where I present certain information, views and action opportunities to you.
+An explanation of the concept of designing a "user experience" also shows why I find the idea loathsome.
+This is why I want stallman.org to remain simple: not a "user experience" but rather a place where I present certain information, views and action opportunities so you can see them.

-Would you like to help do this?
+Would you like to volunteer to help keep this site going?
 Write to rms at the site gnu.org.

 I have used the Internet since it first existed.
-I never used UUCP, though occasionally I sent emails to addresses that involved transmission via UUCP.
+I never used UUCP, though occasionally I sent emails to addresses that specified further transmission via UUCP.

 I am careful in how I connect to the internet.

 I often connect in a person's home.
-The person of course knows who I am, but that does not bother me.
+The person of course knows who I am, but I have no objection to that.
 What I would object to is putting my identity in a database that can be searched.
 I prevent that by changing my mac address at each location.

 I am careful in how I use the Internet.

 I generally do not connect to web sites from my own machine, aside from a few sites I have some special relationship with.
 I usually fetch web pages from other sites by sending mail to a program (see https://git.savannah.gnu.org/git/womb/hacks.git) that fetches them, much like wget, and then mails them back to me.
 Then I look at them using a web browser, unless it is easy to see the text in the HTML page directly.
-I usually try lynx first, then a graphical browser if the page needs it (using konqueror, which won't fetch from other sites in such a situation).
+I usually try lynx first, then a graphical browser if the page needs it.

 I occasionally also browse unrelated sites using IceCat via Tor.
 Except for rare cases, I do not identify myself to them.
-I think that is enough to prevent my browsing from being connected with me.
+I think that plus Tor plus LibreJS is enough to prevent my browsing from being associated with me.
 IceCat blocks tracking tags and most fingerprinting methods.